dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 As civilization came progess only the method of invention, similarly you can progress only when you learn the method of learning.

-You can't really know anything if you just remember isolated facts and try and bang 'em back… You've got to have models in your head.
+You can't really know anything if you just remember isolated facts and try and bang them back.
+You've got to have models in your head.
 You may have noticed students who just try to remember and pound back what is remembered.
 Well, they fail in school and in life.
 You've got to hang experience on a latticework (integrated collection) of models in your head.

 Fortunately it isn’t that tough because 80 or 90 important models will carry about 90% of the freight in making you a worldly wise person.
 And, of those, only a mere handful really carry very heavy freight.